 - Let the users of OpticStudio know they may need to modify the settings on their client machines with the new server IP address or machine name.
 You can provide the new server information and a link to the instructions in this article under "What To Do If the License Is Not Found Automatically."
 Alternatively you can provide them with a modified HASPLM.INI file with the new server information per the following article: "Automate Client Computer Configuration for Softkey and Red USB key Network Installations."

-This is useful if it's not practical to restart the entire client or server computer, and can be used to fix the following issues:
+Restarting the Sentinel license manager service on the license server is useful if it's not practical to restart the entire client or server computer, and can be used to fix the following issues:

 - The license server or clients are not able to see the softkey license in the Zemax License Manager